Blog

 How Long Should You Supply Breast Milk to Intended Parents?

-As a surrogate, you may be wondering about providing breast milk postpartum for your intended parents and, specifically, how long to do so.
-This will be a shared decision between you and your intended parents to choose what is best for you.
-Ultimately, there is no one correct answer to this question; however, there are numerous factors to consider.
+As a surrogate, you might be considering providing breast milk postpartum for your intended parents and wondering how to maintain and increase milk supply during this time. his will be a shared decision between you and your intended parents to choose what is best for you, based on what works best for everyone involved.
+Ultimately, there is no one correct answer to this question; however, there are numerous factors to consider, including the methods you'll use to maintain and increase milk supply effectively.

 Learn how to suppress lactation after birth